 by: Lauren Hanna Foster

-Lauren Hanna Foster is a recent addition to Philadelphia as a yoga instructor.
-Teacher, student, yoga blogger and teacher trainer – Lauren leads power vinyasa classes at Hotbox Yoga in Manyunk.
+Lauren Hanna Foster is a teacher, student, yoga blogger and teacher trainer – Lauren leads power vinyasa classes at Hotbox Yoga in Manyunk, PA.